ISalzman/ansible-oracle-java/README.md

 # - false: If java_copy_from_local true copies file from `{{ playbook_dir }}/files` on the control machine if java_copy_from_local set to true
 java_download_from_mirror: false

-# If you set java_download_from_mirror to true, java_download_from_mirror.
+# If you set java_download_from_mirror to true, this mirror will be used.
 Will automatically generate download file name.
 java_mirror: "https://private-repo.com/java/jdk-8u172-macosx-x64.dmg"

 # Whether to copy from a local file instead of Oracle directly